tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 Some of these sites look the same, but others, such as The Movie Database API and Zomato, have been integrated seamlessly into the rest of their documentation website.

 Looking at the examples, you'll notice the documentation is short and sweet in a Swagger implementation.
-This is because the Swagger display is meant to be an interactive experience where you can try out calls and see responses &mdash; using your own API key to see your own data.
+This brevity is because the Swagger display is meant to be an interactive experience where you can try out calls and see responses &mdash; using your own API key to see your own data.
 It's the learn-by-doing-and-seeing-it approach.
 Also, Swagger UI only covers the [reference topics](docendpoints.html) of your documentation.
 The [non-reference topics](docnonref.html) are usually covered in a separate guide.

 {% include content/activities/create_swaggerui_display.md %}

 ## Configuring Swagger UI parameters

-Swagger UI provides a number of [configuration parameters](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) (unrelated to your [OpenAPI parameters](pubapis_openapi_step4_paths_object.html#parameters)) you can use to customize the interactive display.
+Swagger UI provides various [configuration parameters](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) (unrelated to your [OpenAPI parameters](pubapis_openapi_step4_paths_object.html#parameters)) you can use to customize the interactive display.
 For example, you can set whether each endpoint is expanded or collapsed, how tags and operations are sorted, whether to show request headers in the response, whether to include the Model section, and more.

 We won't get too much into the details of these configuration parameters in the tutorial.
 I just want to call attention to these parameters here for awareness.